 The 30-Day Progressive Bodyweight Framework

 Week 1 (Days 1-7): Foundation.
 Five minutes per day.
 Three exercises: bodyweight squats, push-ups (kneeling modification permitted), and planks (30-second hold).
 Two rounds of each exercise, 30-45 seconds per exercise, 15 seconds rest between exercises.
 The goal is completion, not exhaustion.
 If you finish feeling like you could have done more, the calibration is correct.
+This week is deliberately undertraining; it is designed to establish the routine, not to chase visible adaptation.

 Week 3 (Days 15-21): Intensity.
 Eight minutes per day.
 Add burpees and mountain climbers to the rotation.
 Introduce interval structure: 30 seconds work, 10 seconds rest.
 This shift toward higher intensity leverages the findings of Gibala et al. (2012, PMID 22289907), who demonstrated that brief intense intervals produce significant cardiovascular adaptation.
 The session is only eight minutes, but the work-to-rest ratio makes it genuinely challenging.
+This is where the training stimulus finally starts driving measurable physiological change beyond the nervous-system adaptations of weeks 1-2.

 Exercise Selection and Progressions